DJS4gnx/mycord/README.md

 ## Changes made
 - OldCord.theme.css uses my preferences by default (everything on EXCEPT profiles.css)
 - Added commented explanations to all the modules of Oldcord (QOL for anybody customizing)
-- Make clan tag removal an opt-in addon instead of a forced opt-out (to make it togglable)
+- Added addon to remove the titlebar (intended for clients that do not already enable the native titlebar, ie: discord official)
+- Clan tag removal is now handled by a separate addon, not others.css

 ## Planned features
 - Compatibility with Dorion v6.7 and later